Anubhav-bharadwaj/AgriDetect-Frontend-/README.md

-# AgriDetect
+# AgroVision

 ---

 ## 🚀 Overview

-AgriDetect is a frontend-only prototype of a plant disease detection web application built during a hackathon under the Web Development domain.
+AgroVision is a frontend-only prototype of a plant disease detection web application built during a hackathon under the Web Development domain.

 The goal was to design a clean, user-friendly interface that simulates how an AI-powered plant disease detection system would work — without implementing the actual machine learning backend due to time constraints.